cpachomski/GitDash/README.md

 # GitDash
 ###[Go to app](http://gitdash.surge.sh)

-####An oauth dashboard to keep track of your repos and edit their contents.
-Isomorphic rendering provided by HJS webpack to ensure fast pageload on mobile devises
+####An dashboard to keep track of your repos and edit their contents.
+Isomorphic rendering provided by HJS webpack to ensure fast pageload on mobile devices.

 * Ampersand
 * ES6
 * React
+* Github API (oauth)
 * Webpack (so cool)
 * HJS-Webpack (Henrik Joreteg's excellent webpack config.)
 * Stylus for default css goodies